Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 Watch What Your Child Watches

-Children have wild imaginations-it can be what makes them so fun to be around.
-But many young children are very sensitive and even some cartoons and movies that are targeted for younger audiences can be too scary.
+We can’t prevent nightmares, but we can try to limit their occurrence.
+Many young children are very sensitive and even some media that are targeted for younger audiences can be too scary.

 I once made the mistake of letting my daughter watch The Lion King.
 She was already in school, so I thought it would be fine.
 However, the hyenas scene bothered her for a few weeks.